USEPA/EPA_OMEGA_Model/ALPHA_Documentation/_build/html/_sources/documentation_style_guide.rst.txt

         Name for Sub Level 3
         ++++++++++++++++++++

-Here are some typical chapter and other required entries into the index.rst file (Do not include the comments on the right side of the example):
+Here is a typical index.rst file including chapter and other required entries (Do not include the comments on the right side of the example):

 ::